 For more information on this integration, you can have a look at our documentation.

-Some organizations use ServiceNow for tracking to-dos, backlog and other issues throughout the lifecycle of a product.
+Some organizations use ServiceNow for tracking to-dos, backlogs and other issues throughout the lifecycle of a product.
 Organizations often deal with bugs during the development process.
-Once these bugs are fixed, their status needs to be manually updated in ServiceNow project boards.
+Once these bugs are fixed, their status needs to be manually updated on ServiceNow project boards.
 This process goes on throughout the development lifecycle.
 With the Squadcast integration, this process can be automated.

 For more information on how to set up outgoing webhooks you can refer to the screenshots below: